Diliano/news-summary-challenge/README.md

 ```

 ## Features
-- View headlines from various news sources
+- View today's headlines
-- Click a news article title to view the original article
+- Each headline includes an associated image
-- Search for articles using a search query
+- Click a news article title to open the original article in a new tab
-- See all headlines with a relevant picture to illustrate each news article
+- Search for articles using a search query, dynamically filtering the articles on the page

 ## Technologies Used
 - HTML